In this article, you’ll learn exactly what product launch graphics to create for your next promotion!

 What if I did all this work and no one bought it?
 What if I cut back client work and decreased my income and it didn’t pay off?
 What if I put it out there, people bought it and it didn’t help?

 These were the things that kept me up.
 These were the things that made me want to give up.

 But I kept pushing.

-Becuase if it was easy then I wasn’t pushing hard enough, right?
+Because if it was easy then I wasn’t pushing hard enough, right?

-It was so completely worth it.
+I promise you, it was so completely worth it.
 Every single second was worth it.

 But the graphics matter.
-I honestly didn’t have all of the above prepared before my launch🤦♀️.
+I honestly didn’t have all of the above prepared before my first launch🤦♀️.
 I didn’t even think of half of the graphics I listed above!

 But readers asked for preview images, affiliates asked for promo graphics, potential buyers asked for videos.
 So I created them and learned from it and made sure to pay attention to what was working and what wasn’t.

 Because it’s extremely time consuming and almost overwhelming at times, I made sure to have templates for every single design I needed to do so that I could save time.